-- Latent defects: pursuant to section 1648 of the Civil Code, the victim must file an action within two years of the detection of the defect. - Failure to observe the duty of care: the victim must file an action within five years.
+Latent defects: pursuant to section 1648 of the Civil Code, the victim must file an action within two years of the detection of the defect and within five years from the sales contract.

+Failure to observe the duty of care: the victim must file an action within five years.
 This period extends to 10 years (beginning on the date it is established that the victim's health status is unlikely to be improved by further medical treatment) in the case of an assumed bodily harm (section 2226 of the Civil Code).